apache/fury-site/docs/guide/rust/index.md

 - **Circular references**: Automatic tracking of shared and circular references with `Rc`/`Arc` and weak pointers
 - **Polymorphic**: Serialize trait objects with `Box<dyn Trait>`, `Rc<dyn Trait>`, and `Arc<dyn Trait>`
 - **Schema evolution**: Compatible mode for independent schema changes
-- **Two formats**: Object graph serialization and zero-copy row-based format
+- **Two formats**: Object graph serialization and the Standard Row Format shared with Java, C++, and Python

 ## Crates